Arghachakraborty05/Signify-DeepLearningBasedSignatureForgeryDetectionSystem/README.md

 - Genuine Signatures
 - Forged Signatures

-The reported evaluation was performed using **455 evaluation/test signature pairs from 51 individuals**.
+The evaluation was performed on **455 evaluation/test signature pairs from 51 individuals**.

 ---